Choosing the right name

 Your company name is the first thing ACRA checks, the first thing a bank sees, and the first impression you make on clients.
 Restricted words, existing names and trademark conflicts are the three reasons applications get rejected.

-Quick Reference — Singapore Company Name 2026
+Quick Answer — June 2026

-• Reservation period: 120 days after approval
+Reservation Period 120 days after approval

-Knowing how to choose a company name in Singapore is the first practical decision every founder makes before incorporation.
+Knowing how to choose a company name in Singapore is the first practical decision every founder makes before incorporation in Singapore.
 The name must pass ACRA's availability check, comply with naming rules under the Companies Act 2016, and reserve the right business identity before someone else does.
 Get it right and your brand has a strong foundation from day one — get it wrong and you face rejection, delays, or a costly rebrand after launch.

 ACRA's Naming Rules — What Your Company Name Must Satisfy